 Karl was a prominent Leave Campaigner in the EU Referendum of 2016, subsequently being elected by his colleagues to be a Member of the Exiting the European Select Committee (known colloquially as the ‘Brexit Committee’) in 2016, and he led the successful political campaign across Greater Lincolnshire during the EU Referendum.
 Also, during the 2015 - May 2017 Parliament Karl was a leading advocate in the House of Commons in tackling the educational underperformance of boys and the gender education gap, and also for ensuring there are curbs on false whiplash car injury insurance claims.

 In 2019, Karl was successfully elected again to be Lincoln’s Member of Parliament, with a majority of 3,514.
-This majority was 2,000 votes higher than when he was first elected to represent the Parliamentary constituency in 2010.
+This majority was nearly 2,500 votes higher than when he was first elected to represent the Parliamentary constituency in 2010.
 He continues to support transport investment in and around the Constituency, champion local business and is a huge supporter of the wonderful heritage that forms the beating heart of the City.

 As well as supporting his family including his two sons, his interests outside of politics include most sports, and particularly football, rugby, cricket, snowboarding and motorsports.
-He is also now the Co-Chairman of the All-Party Parliamentary Group for UK Parliamentary Football Club having been elected its first conservative chairman and Captain.
 He is also a mini-rugby coach on Sunday mornings at Lincoln Rugby Club and has been for eight years.